 - Gaia maps pro has had the public lands feature for years.

 - Osmand has not the greatest support for viewing what land area you are in and looking at, but many local points of interest are in this app that are not in others as it uses the openstreetmap which can be added and edited by locals with places they actually care about.
-Also unlike most other offline mapping apps it is open-source and very extensive, and respects user freedoms and an active developer community.
+Also unlike most other offline mapping apps it is open-source, available on F-Droid store, and very extensive, and respects user freedoms and an active developer community.

 For some time I have wondered why the public domain BLM land use maps aren’t an option in Osmand, I tried mobac but found no way to get the maps I wanted, but after a bit of research I found the answer!
 Here are the steps to add land use maps to Osmand.
 Continue reading “Adding BLM Land Use Maps to Osmand on Android”